-With the influence Congress wields over the future of the Postal Service, and its control over the benefits of working and retired postal supervisors, managers, and postmasters it is increasingly important that NAPS members do everything possible to help elect or re-elect members to both the House and Senate who are supportive of supervisors' interests.
+With the influence Congress wields over the future of the Postal Service, and its control over the benefits of working and retired postal supervisors, managers, and postmasters it is increasingly important that NAPS members do everything possible to help elect or re-elect members to both the House and Senate who are supportive of NAPS members' and their families' interests.
 To accomplish this goal, NAPS formed the Supervisors Political Action Committee (SPAC) to give NAPS members a bullhorn on Capitol Hill and make sure their voices are heard.